Courses and Curriculum

 One course (I-MPA 6010) that focuses on critical issues in governance and human well-being; another course (I-MPA 6040) that immerses students in the latest and best interdisciplinary thinking about cross-sector (government, business, and nonprofit) collaboration; and a third course (I-MPA 6060) that surveys competing theories and concepts concerning leadership ethics.

-The Nine I-MPA courses
+The eight I-MPA courses

 Leaders across the world increasingly recognize the necessity of working across boundaries through various forms of collaboration.
 Collaboration across the government, nonprofit and business sectors has become more prevalent and important, but, at the same time, also more complicated.
 This course helps students understand the theory, policy, and practice of cross-sector collaboration.
 Students learn the purposes collaborations may serve, the forms they take, what skills and techniques are required, and the steps involved in initiating, sustaining, and evolving them.
 Students also learn the characteristics of the three sectors, the roles and contributions each can make to successful collaborations, and the competitive forces that are often at work in the collaborative process—as well as their possible implications.